s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudhaskellEvaluationOnSlaves}

-Having discussed the communication scheme and serialization mechanism we want to use, we can explain how the evaluation of values on slave nodes works with Cloud Haskell, next.
+Having discussed the general communication scheme and serialization mechanism we want to use, we can explain how the evaluation of values on slave nodes works with Cloud Haskell, next.
 We give the master node's code for evaluation of a single value on a slave node and also